 Jane Eaglen, Artistic Director

-Pittsburgh Festival Opera is proud to announce a new component of its summer Young Professional Artists Program for young dramatic voices on the cusp of professional careers with an interest in Wagner, Strauss, and dramatic repertoire.
+Pittsburgh Festival Opera is proud to announce the Mastersingers Project for Young Dramatic Voices, for artists on the cusp of professional careers with an interest in Wagner, Strauss, and dramatic repertoire.

 Artistic Director, The Mastersingers Project

 The project is led by Wagner expert and international star soprano Jane Eaglen, who has an illustrious career performing leading Wagner and dramatic soprano roles in all the major opera houses of the world.
 Ms. Eaglen has also become a renowned voice teacher and coach, working at New England Conservatory and the Merola Program alongside other ventures.

 Pittsburgh Festival Opera launched its Ring Cycle with Rhinegold in summer 2018, with additional productions of the Jonathan Dove orchestration added each year, and performances of the full cycle in 2021.
 In addition, the company is carrying on its celebrated exploration of rarely performed Strauss operas, with Arabella in 2018 and continuing with The Love of Danae in 2019.